- Read the District Code of Conduct

 - Not include the wearing of hats/headgear/hoods/ or other head coverings including head bands & bandanas inside the school during the school day except for a medical or religious purpose, or for approved activities.

 - Not include items that are vulgar, obscene or libelous or that denigrate others on account of race, color, weight, gender, religion, ethnic origin, sexual orientation or disability in an expressed or implied manner.
+This would include confederate flags, swastikas, or any other images that may be considered hurtful, intimidating or deemed offensive by administrators.

 - Not promote or endorse the use of alcohol, tobacco, illegal or legal drugs, or violent activities.